jdblischak/smk-simple-slurm/README.md

 The directory [`extras/`](extras/) contains multiple options for checking the status of the jobs.
 You can choose which one you'd like to use:

-* `status-sacct.py` - This is the example from the Snakemake documentation
+* `status-sacct.py` - This is the example from the [Snakemake documentation][cluster-status].
+It uses `sacct` to query the status of each job by its ID

-* `status-sacct.sh` - (recommended) This is a Bash translation of the example from the Snakemake documentation.
+* `status-sacct.sh` - (recommended) This is a Bash translation of the example from the [Snakemake documentation][cluster-status].
 The Python script is simply shell-ing out to `sacct`, so running Bash directly removes the overhead of repeatedly starting Python each time you check a job

-* `status-scontrol.sh` - This is a Bash translation of
+* `status-scontrol.sh` - This is a Bash script that uses `scontrol` to query the status of each job by its ID.
+The `scontrol` command is from [`slurm-status.py`](https://github.com/Snakemake-Profiles/slurm/blob/master/%7B%7Bcookiecutter.profile_name%7D%7D/slurm-status.py#L35) in the [official profile][slurm-official].
-  [`slurm-status.py`](https://github.com/Snakemake-Profiles/slurm/blob/master/%7B%7Bcookiecutter.profile_name%7D%7D/slurm-status.py#L35)
-  from the [official profile][slurm-official].
 If your HPC cluster doesn't have `sacct` configured, you can use this option

 * `status-sacct-multi.sh` - Support for multi-cluster setup (see section